Spectrum of extensive multiclusters in the Kuramoto model with higher-order interactions: Conclusion

 \section{Conclusion}

-In this paper, we have systematically studied the dynamical properties of steady states in the Kuramoto model with simplicial interaction i the thermodynamic limit.
+In this paper, we have systematically studied the dynamical properties of steady states in the Kuramoto model with higher-order interactions in the thermodynamic limit.
 The phase model serves as a representative nonlinear higher-order coupling that has been shown to exhibit novel collective dynamics for phase transitions to synchronization.
 Based on the self-consistent analysis in continuous limit $N\rightarrow\infty$, all steady states are well characterized and the underlying bifurcation can be detected from the parametrical function with a single variable.
 Importantly, we provide a complete understanding of the spectrum of fixed states by linearizing the continuity equation.
-Using the perturbation theory of linear operator, we demonstrate that the unperturbed linear operator contains only the continuous spectrum, which is the entire imaginary axis or a closed interval on the negative real axis corresponding to the drifting and locked oscillators respectively.
+We demonstrate that the unperturbed linear operator contains only the continuous spectrum, which is the entire imaginary axis or a closed interval on the negative real axis corresponding to the drifting and locked oscillators respectively.
 Furthermore, we prove that the drifting oscillators do not contribute to neither the order parameters nor the characteristic functions, but they have significant influence on the structure of continuous spectrum on the real axis.
 According to whether the nontrivial eigenvalue of the linear operator exists or not, we argue that the incoherent state, the partially locked state and the fully locked state are respectively neutral stable, linearly neutral stable, and linearly stable (unstable) to perturbation in tangent space.